OpenBeacon/OpenBeacon/README.md

 * All servers that service OpenBeacon requests must act as proxies to other OpenBeacon servers.
 Then a server will only ever know your location or your identity, but never both at the same time.
+  - Problems:
+    * Can't just be an open proxy for obvious reasons.
+But if I want to have an encrypted tunnel how can I prevent other protocol use?
+Restrict to a port in a SRV record of the final host?
+That requires exposing the final host.
+      Maybe only allow very small TLS requests to a well-known port.

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are